 Explore Research Innovation at the David Geffen School of Medicine

-The David Geffen School of Medicine at UCLA placed No. 5 in primary care and tied for No. 6 in research in a widely watched ranking released March 12.
+The David Geffen School of Medicine at UCLA is tied for #6 in research and #11 in primary care in a widely watched ranking released yearly in March.

 Results of the annual U.S. News and World Report survey of medical schools highlighted the UCLA medical school’s position among the nation’s best.